Staff

 Mallory Joined the Reno Rodeo Association in September of 2022 and is the first face that you see when you walk into the Reno Rodeo office.
 She is a great support for all members of the office, always willing to lend a hand to who needs it.

-She has long sense enjoyed the Reno Rodeo from the power of the opening prayer to the wild fireworks of the finally, she is never far from the arena.
-Mallory’s favorite thing to watch during the rodeo has always been the Pick Up Men.
-She can’t wait to see what Buckin’ Good Times are waiting in 2023.
+She has enjoyed the Reno Rodeo from the power of the opening prayer to the wild fireworks of the finally.
+She is never far from the arena.
+Mallory’s favorite thing to watch during the rodeo has always been the Pick Up Men and Tie Down Roping.
+She is currently engaged to Clint Grinsell.
+Who is the first grandson of Reno Rodeo President 1984 DVM Tim Grinsell and will be proud to carry the Grinsell name in the future of the Reno Rodeo.